SAP experience means practical knowledge of software from SAP.

 The cloud computing provider takes care of the hardware and maintenance of the applications and leases the applications to companies.

-There are exceptions, but in general on-premise applications work with transactions, while cloud computing applications work without transactions.
+In general, on-premise applications work with transactions, while cloud computing applications work without transactions.

 The interface of SAP’s cloud computing applications look more like websites and are even more simple to operate than the on-premise applications.